rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 CSS can be added to HTML documents in 3 ways:

+Priority is given in the order:

+Inline styling >> Internal styling >> External styling

 - **Inline** - Inline CSS uses the `style` attribute of an HTML element.
 This applies a unique style to a single HTML element.
 ```html
 ...